lesmisblathers/lesmisblathers.github.io/footnotes/vol3/index.md

 #### Saint-Simon with Fourier:
 Madden: see here and here

+> Saint-Simon: An indirect descendant of the seventeenth-century memorialist of the court of Louis XIV, the comte Henri de Saint-Simon (1760–1825) advocated social reform through industrialization and progressivism, guided by a sense of Christian fraternity.
+His work would inspire a utopian community after his death.

+> a celebrated Fourier … a Fourier the future will remember: The scientist Joseph Fourier (1768–1830) would in fact be eclipsed by the utopian socialist Charles Fourier (1772–1837), whose work would inspire the Phalanstery movement in the United States, most notably Brook Farm.

 #### Puységur and Deleuze:
 Donougher: Jacques de Chastenet, Marquis de Puységur (1752–1825), was a disciple of Mesmer who conducted research into hypnotic trances, what he called ‘artificial somnambulism’.
 The naturalist François Deleuze (1755–1835), who became librarian of the Musée National d’Histoire Naturelle, was also an advocate of the theory of animal magnetism.